cortexproject/cortex/docs/configuration/schema-config-reference.md

 Now an example of this file (also something recommended when starting out) is:
 ```
 configs:
-  - from: "2020-03-01" // Or typically a week before the Cortex cluster was created.
+  - from: "2020-03-01" # Or typically a week before the Cortex cluster was created.
     schema: v9
     index:
       period: 168h
       prefix: cortex_index_
-    chunks:                     // Chunks section is optional and required only if you're not using a separate object store.
+    # Chunks section is optional and required only if you're not using a
+    # separate object store.
+    chunks:
       period: 168h
       prefix: cortex_chunks
     store: aws-dynamo/bigtable-hashed/cassandra/boltdb